 The Hopper Prize was established to provide grants, visibility, and career enhancing validation to artists who demonstrate a serious commitment to their work.

 We accept submissions for grants through a bi-annual open call.
 Each grant cycle is juried by a new team of contemporary curators who select grant winners on the basis of artistic excellence and the promise of future potential.

 We view the field of visual art in its broadest and most inclusive sense and therefore make our awards available to artists working in any media.

-10 artists each receive $1,000 USD annually (5 in Spring, 5 in Fall)
+12 artists receive funding annually (6 in Spring, 6 in Fall)

 30 artists from each grant cycle (60 annually) will have their work archived at hopperprize.org

 When you apply, you may select to have your work considered for additional exposure on Instagram @hopperprize